 Download the report here

-Spectrum sitting between long-standing 850/900 MHz and 1800/1900 MHz bands provides an ideal mix of coverage and capacity.
-The 1427-1518 band MHz was identified for use by IMT systems at WRC-15 on a global basis.
+The 1427-1518 MHz band was identified for use by IMT systems at WRC-15 on a global basis.
 It provides an ideal mix of coverage and capacity.
 Thanks to that, the range will form a vital part of mobile broadband networks when licensed.
+The updated version of the GSMA’s report takes a closer look at potential frequency arrangement options.

 The mobile industry is getting ready to launch 5G.
 It is an opportunity to create an agile, purpose-built network that offers significantly faster speeds.
 But it is vital all stakeholders work together to ensure 5G reaches its full potential.
 How spectrum is shared is a key part of that.